Seagate/cortx-motr/doc/HLD-Data-Integrity.md

 ![image](./Images/DI08.png)
 ### II.3 EMAP Extent Processing
-As part of EMPA extent processing contiguous fragment is computed using overlap of Object offset extent (COB Offset) and balloc extent.
-These EMAP fragment data are processed later and gets written to the device EMAP btree.
+As part of EMAP extent processing, contiguous fragment is computed using overlap of Object offset extent (COB Offset) and balloc extent.
+This EMAP fragment data is processed later and gets written to the device EMAP btree.

 EMAP Fragment Data consist of following important fields